Caijiacheng/android-ui-lua/README.md

 4. QA:

     1. why Lua to UI Script?
-        1) java and eclipse is too heavy to test Android UI which is changing frequencies.
+        java and eclipse is too heavy to test Android UI which is changing frequencies.

     2. dex failed?

-        if the target app to instr has the dependencies of slf4j and logback, it would be conficted .
+        if the target app to instr has the dependencies of slf4j and logback, it would be conficted. try to :
         1) make <scope> to tag of PROVIDED and retry. if failed, go 2)
         2) remove the dependencies of slf4j and logback